 Inseong shook his head.
 “Not yet.
 Let’s wait for tomorrow.
 Maybe it’s a false alarm.”

 This evening I lost (again) in rock-paper-scissors and went to buy some ramen.
 Thank God Youjin went with me, saying it was too dangerous to go out alone at this hour.
 It was almost 9 p.m. when we entered the shop.
 While I was looking for a coffee milk, I saw in the fridge’s glass someone’s reflection.
 I shivered and looked back.
 A tall man in a black coat with hood covering his face turned to the exit.
 My fingers automatically squeezed the thing I was holding in my hand.
 Why I had the feeling he was observing me?

 “Hey, you’re okay?”
 I heard and saw Youjin beside me.
 He was looking at my hand.

 I looked down and saw destroyed coffee milk.

 When we left the shop, I energetically started to walk, almost run, but Youjin stopped me and said:

 “Wait, I left my wallet in the shop.
 I’ll be right back.”

 And he left me alone on the empty street.
-For a second I had a thought that he was doing it with premeditation.
-I wanted to go after him and wait inside, but suddenly I saw shadow in front of me, which was created by a lonely street lamp.
-Someone is behind me, I thought and began to feeling sick with fear.
+For a second I had a thought that he did it with premeditation.
+I wanted to go after him and wait inside, but suddenly I saw a shadow in front of me, which was created by a lonely street lamp.
+Someone is behind me, I thought and began to feel sick with fear.
 From a posture I recognized the mystery man from earlier.
 I gathered the courage and turned.